Reginald Jagers III

 Reginald "Reggie" Jagers III (born August 28, 1994) is an American athlete specializing in the discus throw.
 He won the gold medal at the 2017 Summer Universiade.

+He set the left handed discus world record while competing at the 2018 USA Outdoor Track and Field Championships.

 In 2019, he won the bronze medal at Pan American Games in Lima, Peru.

-He has qualified to represent the United States at the 2020 Summer Olympics.
+He qualified to represent the United States at the 2020 Summer Olympics and the 2024 Summer Olympics in the discus throw event.